-Pursuant to the Contract, the Concessioner is solely responsible for the maintenance of all Concession Facilities to the satisfaction of the Service.
+Pursuant to the Contract, the Concessioner is solely responsible for the Maintenance of all Concession Facilities to the satisfaction of the Service.
 In fulfilling its responsibility, the Concessioner must comply with the terms of this Maintenance Plan.

 The Concessioner must conduct all maintenance activities in compliance with Applicable Laws, as that term is defined in the Contract.
-Applicable Laws include, but are not limited to Service standards, DOI and NPS Asset Management Plans, NPS Management Policies, and manufacturer recommendations and specifications.
+For the purposes of this Maintenance Plan, the term Applicable Laws also includes, but is not limited to Service standards, DOI and NPS Asset Management Plans, NPS Management Policies, Uniform Federal Accessibility Standards, the Uniform Building Code, the Uniform Plumbing Code, the National Electric Code, and the National Fire Protection Association's (NFPA) Life Safety Codes unless a written exception has been provided by the Service.